Arizona Monsoon Season: What It Is and How to Safely Prepare

 It’s the Seasonal Shifting Weather Pattern that causes these thunderstorms.4

 How often will there be a Monsoon Thunderstorm?
 Is there a specific way to predict it?
 No exact way, to be sure!
-But you can kind-of figure its possible likelihood by using weather maps.
+But you can kind of figure out its possible likelihood by using weather maps.

 There’s one easy way of anticipation, for the average person.
 Watch your weather forecaster on television.
 The one who’s really into weather, maybe a meteorologist!
 They love their weather maps!
 Then, look at their map, during their weather report.

-Have you noticed when Monsoon storms are near, people say they smell rain?
+Have you noticed when Monsoon storms are near, people say they smell the rain?